 The Anatomy of a Minimalistic Web Design

-Judging by the amount of interest created by two galleries, 25 Beautiful, Minimalistic Website Designs and 25 Beautiful, Minimalistic Website Designs – Part 2 , many of you have an appreciation for an attractive, yet simple, design.
-As a result, I’ve taken a look at what makes minimalistic designs successful and I’d like to share my thoughts here.
+Many of us have an appreciation for an attractive, yet simple, design.
+And since this is the case, I’ve taken a look at what makes minimalistic designs successful and I’d like to share my thoughts here.
 I know that not everyone likes these types of designs, so your opinions of what is good design may will differ from mine.

 Plenty of White Space